cyye47/rna-seq-star-deseq2-GSEA-scInference/README.md

 config/units.tsv: sample names, unit names (same sample sequenced in multiple lanes?), fastq file path, adapter sequence (add -a ADAPTER_SEQUENCE), strandedness (default: none)

-config/config.yaml: this is the basic set up configuration. pay special attention to the (diffexp) section. the variables there need to match with config/samples.tsv column header
+config/config.yaml: this is the basic set up configuration. the reference files and result directories should be updated for each analysis. pay special attention to the (diffexp) section. the variables there need to match with config/samples.tsv column header

 ## Workflow structure